From the commodore

 Our Cruising Fleet has activities year-round, including weekend cruises to the Channel Islands, Oxnard, and Ventura.
 Two weeks in early August are devoted to our annual Catalina Island cruise, some 90 miles southeast, which includes a week of fun and games in Avalon followed by a week of relaxation at Two Harbors, Cherry Cove, and Emerald Bay.

-Founded by SBYC members over 40 years ago, the Santa Barbara Youth Sailing Foundation is a major asset to the Santa Barbara community.
-Hundreds of young sailors have learned to sail and compete in Sabots, Optis, CFJs, and Lasers.
+Founded by SBYC members over 50 years ago, the Santa Barbara Youth Sailing Foundation is a major asset to the Santa Barbara community.
+Hundreds of young sailors have learned to sail and compete in Optis, CFJs, and Lasers.
 The Junior Sailing Team prepares more experienced young sailors for out of town regattas.
 SBYSF also operates middle and high school sailing teams for our local schools.
-In July host the Junior Olympics in Santa Barbara.

 Our very active Santa Barbara Yacht Club Women add an important dimension to the club and to our community.
 Their goals are to provide additional opportunities for yacht club women to become better acquainted with each other and involved in yacht club activities, to promote sailing and boating, and to support the Santa Barbara Youth Sailing Foundation through scholarships for young sailors.
 Membership is open to female SBYC members and wives of members.